OffBroadway/flippydrive/source/configuration.rst

     # to mimic the load times you would usually experience when booting a disc
     # postboot_delay_ms = 3000

+    # Experimental configuration options below
+    #
+    # This enables folder icons and game icons which are still a little buggy
+    # enable_experimental_png = 0
+    #
+    # This enables the cube logo feature which replaces the word 'GAMECUBE' on the boot animation
+    # cube_logo = somelogo.png

     [network]
     # All network features require a server to be set and running the FlippyDrive app
     # Wi-Fi connections also require a SSID and password